alkhasov/learn/README.md

 #### 00 ¬ Variables

-I already know how to work with variables in JS, but now I meet with new way and see the difference between `var` , `let` and `const`;
+I already know how to work with variables in JS, but now I met with new way and see the difference between `var` , `let` and `const`;

 #### 01 ¬ Functions